 When To Change Your Air Filters

 Most filters have a recommended guideline on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you'll notice that some are meant to only last a single month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
-The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our readers to go by.
-If the filter is dirty, change it!
-A dirty air filter can add or cause damage to costly components, like your compressor, so it's better to change it out more often than neglect it.
+Check out the filters at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
+The standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
+If they're dirty, change them!
+A dirty air filter can contribute or cause damage to costly parts, like your compressor, so it's better to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.
+Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 - Type of filter your A/C system requires

 - The overall air quality of your Grand Island area home